tomrndom/osf-website/src/pages/about/board/index.md

-      Engineer, Product Manager and Architect of India Branch, General Manager of Business OSS, Vice President of Network OSS, Vice President of Network OSS Strategy and MKT, Vice President of Solution MKTG, etc. We have accumulated rich experience in R&D, marketing and product management.
+      Engineer, Product Manager and Architect of India Branch, General Manager of Business OSS, Vice President of Network OSS, Vice President of Network OSS Strategy and MKT, Vice President of Solution MKTG, etc. We have accumulated rich experience in R&D, marketing and product management.</p>

-      Mr. Ren Xudong（Bill Ren）serves as the General Manager of ICT Infrastructure Open Source Business at Huawei Technologies Co.
+      <p>Mr. Ren Xudong（Bill Ren）serves as the General Manager of ICT
+      Infrastructure Open Source Business at Huawei Technologies Co.
 Ltd, and as the chief liaison officer of Huawei.
 In this role，he is fully responsible for responsible for the implementation of open source solutions for